Skip to content

 • Test whether the setup was successful.
 Open a command line shell in any directory.
 Execute the command javac -version.
 If this command is recognized and the shell displays the version of the installed JDK (e.g., javac 11.0.5), then the setup was successful.

-Install and Use the MontiCore Command Line Interface
+Use the MontiCore Command Line Interface

 • Installation of the MontiCore distribution file.